Do limited company directors need income protection insurance?

 What does this type of policy cover?

 Income protection will pay you an income during times when you are unable to work due to sickness or disability.
+For contractors, income protection can be especially valuable, as there is rarely any other safety net in place.

-You will continue to receive payments until you have recovered, retired, or your claim period expires – whichever happens first.
+You will continue to receive payments until you have recovered, retired, or your claim period expires—whichever happens first.

 IP cover will typically exclude some pre-existing conditions, self-harm, or illness which results from the misuse of alcohol or other substances.